mouhbenbou/an_open_source_parser-embedder-subabase_uploader-.-for_your_legal_NLP-RAG_workflow/README.md

 - Adapt — remix, transform, and build upon the material

 Under the following terms:
-- Attribution — You must give appropriate credit to [Your Name], provide a link to the license, and indicate if changes were made.
+- Attribution — You must give appropriate credit ( to Mohamed Benbouchama EL Kamel) , provide a link to the license, and indicate if changes were made .
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
 - NonCommercial — You may not use the material for commercial purposes without explicit permission or compensation.

 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc/4.0/